 The state's also got a fair bit of new construction underway.
 You'll find the most in central Alabama, in/around Birmingham (see, they told you the place was hot).
 There's also a good bit in the southwest area of the state, in/around Mobile, and in the southeast, in/around Dothan.

 Up north a bit, there's development underway in/around Huntsville, and further east you'll find some in/around Auburn.
 So, the state has quite a few shiny new homes to offer.

 So now we know where to find a place to live, but how much will it actually cost, and what are home values like in the state lately?
 Let's check all that out next.

 Don't worry, townhouse lovers, we didn't forget about you.
-As seen on zillow.com, the range of rent for a townhouse in Alabama starts on the low end for about $400/month for a two-bedroom, and hits the high end at about $3,600/month for a five-bedroom.
+The range of rent for a townhouse in Alabama starts on the low end for about $400/month for a two-bedroom, and hits the high end at about $3,600/month for a five-bedroom.

 Hurricane Insurance Coverage is Mandatory in Alabama

 Before you buy a house in a new state, it's important to know of any mandatory insurance policies specific to the area.
 Those who are Alabama-bound haven't escaped this, unfortunately, because this place just LOVES hurricanes.
 In fact, Alabama is one of 19 states that require a hurricane deductible as a part of their homeowner’s insurance policy.

 But what does that mean, exactly?
 Well, basically you'll have to pay your insurance company a certain amount of money before they'll cover any damage to your home dealt out by an angry windstorm.
 Deductible costs are typically about 1%-5% of the insurance value of the home, but it really depends on where you live, too.

 Those living in a low-risk area in a smaller/cheaper house might pay $300 towards their deductible, while those living in high-risk areas in a fancy mansion might pay $30,000.